 - I’ll make the eggs the morning I eat them.
 However, you can easily make an egg bake on Sunday to enjoy all week.
 Chicken sausage and greens egg bake is one of my favorites.

 - I portioned out the almonds into 1/4 cup snack bags.

 - I boiled the eggs yesterday.

 - I placed the apples and almond butter together.
-By the way, if you can’t get Almond butter near you or at a good price try checking out Thrive Market online (here’s 20% off your first 3 orders).
+By the way, if you can’t get Almond butter near you or at a good price try checking out Thrive Market online.
 You can check out my Thrive Market review to get a better idea if online grocery shopping is a good fit for you.

 - I organized all of the snacks into a refrigerator snack bin.
 Here’s a post I did on refrigerator snack bins for more information.